mfori/warmpath/README.md

 # WarmPath

+## The problem
+You RSVP to a 500-person event.
+You'll realistically meet ~10 people — but you have no idea **who's worth your time**, and the ones who matter are invisible in a flat attendee list.
+Researching everyone by hand (open each LinkedIn, guess their relevance, figure out an ice-breaker, hope for a mutual connection) is impossible at that scale, so most people wing it and miss the highest-value conversation in the room.

+**WarmPath does that research for you before you walk in:** it finds who you should meet, why, a personalized opener, and your warmest intro path — turning a room full of strangers into a ranked, warm game plan.

+## What it is

 **Work the room before you walk in.** Paste a Luma event you're attending, say who you want to meet, and WarmPath scrapes the attendees, **enriches them from LinkedIn**, **ranks them with AI**, and shows your **warmest intro path** to the people worth meeting — then lets you chat about the room and save targets.

 🔗 Live: **https://warmpath.butterbase.dev**